The reality is most people never reach financial freedom.

 Once you’ve identified your goals and broken them into smaller goals, you’re already ahead of most people.

-However, the real work begins every day when you wake up and choose to make little progress towards them!
+However, the real work begins every day when you wake up and choose to make little progress toward them!

 Top 9 Millionaire Habits You Need to Be Financially Well Off